NEW

 It increases further because algorithms have many possible structures to alter or modify the dynamic elements.
 This includes nearly two-dozen variables, each of which has many possible values.

-Is the encryption used by CHIPS quantum safe?
+Is the encryption used in Hopr Connect quantum safe?

-CHIPS can use an FIPS 140-2 and -3 cryptographic library.
-The encryption is AES256 and is quantum resistant.
-Also, with high frequency rotation, an additional degree of quantum resistance is provided by the short lifetime of symmetric keys, making it more robust and closer to a quantum safe outcome.
+Yes, symmetric encryption (used by Hopr Connect) is expected to be quantum safe for about a decade after quantum computing breaks asymmetric encryption.
+Hopr Connect uses a FIPS 140-2 and -3 cryptographic library.
+AES256 and is quantum resistant.
+An additional degree of quantum resistance is provided by the short lifetime of SEE™ keys, bringing it closer to being quantum safe.

 Gartner, Emerging Tech: Security — The Future of Cyber Is Automated Moving Target Defense, Lawrence Pingree, Carl Manion, et al.., 28 February 2023.
 GARTNER is a registered trademark and service mark of Gartner, Inc. and/or its affiliates in the U.S. and internationally and is used herein with permission.
 All rights reserved.
 Gartner does not endorse any vendor, product or service depicted in its research publications, and does not advise technology users to select only those vendors with the highest ratings or other designation.
 Gartner research publications consist of the opinions of Gartner’s research organization and should not be construed as statements of fact.
 Gartner disclaims all warranties, expressed or implied, with respect to this research, including any warranties of merchantability or fitness for a particular purpose.